Nitrokey/opcard-rs/README.md

   OPCARD_DANGEROUS_TEST_CARD_NAME="test card"
 ```

-## Installation

-Download the latest compiled [alpha release](https://github.com/Nitrokey/nitrokey-3-firmware/releases).
-Plug your Nitrokey 3 and use [nitropy](https://docs.nitrokey.com/software/nitropy/) to install it with
-`nitropy nk3 update <path/to/release/file>`

 ## Bug reports

 If you encounter a bug or have a feature request, please inform us on [our forum](https://support.nitrokey.com/).
 Please include the output of `gpg --card-status` so for context.

 ## License